 Did you know baking soda was one of the first abrasive agents used in commercial toothpaste (Myneni 2017)?
 In addition to its low-abrasive nature, baking soda is safe if ingested (though you should always try to rinse thoroughly after brushing).
 At the same time, it’s effective – it helps prevent dental caries (tooth decay) caused by acids on the enamel surface and removes plaque.
 It’s also naturally compatible with sodium fluoride (Myneni 2017), which is why it works so well in toothpaste.

 Baking soda effectively removes stains and whitens teeth

-Clinical studies have found that toothpastes with baking soda are effective and safe for stain removal and whitening.
-What’s more, there’s evidence to suggest that these kinds of toothpastes may be more effective at doing their job than other toothpastes with more abrasive ingredients (Li 2017).
+Clinical studies have found that toothpaste with baking soda are effective and safe for stain removal and whitening.
+What’s more, there’s evidence to suggest that these kinds of toothpaste may be more effective at doing their job than other toothpaste with more abrasive ingredients (Li 2017).

 Need advice?
 Speak to the experts.

 If you need advice about which toothpaste is right for you or you are due for a check-up, please book in with us today.
 We offer same-day and after-hours appointments, as well as weekend consultations.

 To make an appointment, please click here or call (03) 8521 0777.

 Hara, A. and Turssi, C. (2017).
 Baking soda as an abrasive in toothpaste: Mechanism of action and safety and effectiveness considerations. – PubMed – NCBI. [online] Ncbi.nlm.nih.gov.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/29056187 [Accessed 23 Oct.
 2018].